Stone Ridge, Virginia

 Stone Ridge is a census-designated place in Loudoun County, Virginia, United States.
 Residences use Aldie mailing addresses, and it is near Washington Dulles International Airport.
 The population as of the 2020 census was 15,039.
-As of the 2020 census, the population had increased to 15,039.
 Stone Ridge is a Van Metre Homes planned, mixed-use community.

 Transportation

 Stone Ridge is less than a mile south of U.S. Route 50, which connects the town to Lenah and Chantilly.
 Stone Ridge is crossed by five other major roads: Virginia State Route 2200 (Tall Cedars Parkway) and Virginia State Route 2625 (Stone Springs Boulevard) in the center, Virginia State Route 616 (Goshen Road), which forms the town's western border, Virginia State Route 659 (Gum Spring Road), which roughly forms the town's eastern border, and Northstar Boulevard; a major collector road, which is sightly west.
 U.S. 50 and SR 2200 roughly forms the northern border of Stone Ridge.

 Stone Ridge is served by both the Village Center and Stone Springs Hospital bus stations, which serves and is the western terminus of the 88 route.
 The 88 route connects the town to settlements further east along U.S. Route 50, including South Riding.
 The eastern terminus of 88X bus route is the Wiehle-Reston East Metro Station.